 Leverage means the dollar value of other resources committed to projects for which an application and approval has been received for a loan or grant from the AHTF.
 Each dollar committed to the project that is not generated from the AHTF shall be considered as leverage.

-Office of Affordable Housing means the department of the city of Santa Fe or its successor administering affordable housing programs.
-(Ord. #2007-23, §8)
+Office of affordable housing means the division of the city of Santa Fe or its successor administering affordable housing programs.

+'''

+(Ord. #2007-23, § 8; Ord. #2020-22, § 16)

+'''

 26-3.6 Dedication.